 - Private-sector employment in Wisconsin decreased 15.6% during the 12-month period ending in April 2020.

-- The top five industries with the largest share of small businesses are:
+- Five industries comprise the largest share of small businesses:

 - Other services (except public administration) — 62,723

 - Professional, scientific, and technical services — 55,100